The Best Herbs for SIBO Treatment

 Antibiotics are controversial because they kill both harmful and beneficial bacteria in the gut.
 Just seven days of a common antibiotic, clindamycin, has been shown to reduce supportive gut bacteria and diversity for over a period of two years.
 Herbal antimicrobials are more protective against supportive bacteria; therefore, they do not negatively impact the gut long term.

-Berberine (huang lian su) is a compound found in Oregon grape, barberry, and goldenseal, and is often found in TCM formulas utilized to treat bacterial diarrhea.
+Berberine (huang lian su) is often used in TCM formulas utilized to treat bacterial diarrhea.
 Berberine helps combating small intestinal bacterial overgrowth (SIBO) due to several key properties:

 - Modulation of Gut Microbiota: Berberine selectively targets pathogenic bacteria while having a lesser impact on beneficial bacteria such as Lactobacillus and Bifidobacterium.
 This helps to restore and maintain a healthy balance of gut microbiota.